jionggg/location_intelligence_optimisation/demo_implementation/overall_plan.md

     - This should result in something that is still a floating vector (but annoted with nodes, eg (anchor 0, phone) with a corresponding vector)

 3. Construct the complete graphwith all edges, (using the hard coded version of position of anchors)
+    - Simulate anchor - anchor edges inside the graph pose optimization (lets do a perfect version for now)
+4. Data handling, bin all the data from the last 1 second, take the average from each
-4. perform full PGO as per pgo_test.py to give compelte position
+5. perform full PGO as per pgo_test.py to give compelte position (should update at 1hz)
+    - The final output should be a simple (x,y,z) in cm of where the phone is in after PGO in the global coordinate

 ## Detailed Implementation Plan